Terrorblade007/pdsnd_github/README.md

 I used Python for Data Analysis of US Bikesharing in cities of NYC, Chicago, Washington DC where I anlaysed most popular travel times and dates and months of different cites.
 I enjoyed doing that project

 ### Files used
-IDle IDE, Washington.csv, Chicago.csv, New York City.csv
+Idle IDE, Washington.csv, Chicago.csv, New York City.csv, Atom Editor

 ### Credits
 https://stackoverflow.com/questions/10565217/do-you-push-every-single-commit